Adversarial Robustness in One-Stage Learning-to-Defer: ATTACKING ONE-STAGE LEARNING-TO-DEFER APPROACHES

 where $\pi$ is $h$ in classification or $r$ in regression. \end{restatable}

 Unlike untargeted attacks, which aim only to degrade performance, targeted attacks explicitly redirect the decision to a chosen outcome $\nu$.
-The surrogate $\Phi_{\mathrm{cls}}^u$ acts as a differentiable proxy for the indicator $\mathbf{1}\{\hat{\pi}(x_\nu') \neq \nu\}$, thereby enforcing $\hat{\pi}(x'_\nu) = \nu$.
+The surrogate $\Phi_{\mathrm{cls}}^u$ acts as a differentiable proxy for the indicator $\mathbf{1}\{\hat{\pi}(x_\nu') \neq \nu\}$, thereby encouraging $\hat{\pi}(x'_\nu) = \nu$.
 Such attacks are particularly powerful: (i) in classification, an adversary may compel predictions into sensitive categories of $\mc{Y}$; and (ii) the adversary may force deferral to a specific expert—possibly one known to perform poorly or to exhibit exploitable dependencies.
 For example, even if the clean input $x$ should defer to expert~1, a targeted perturbation may redirect the system to predict an unrelated class or to defer to a less reliable expert.

-\begin{remark} In the two-stage case \citep{montreuil2025adversarialrobustnesstwostagelearningtodefer}, both targeted and untargeted attacks focus on the allocation policy, whereas in our setting adversaries can attack both the predictive and allocation policies. \end{remark}
+\begin{remark} In the two-stage case \citep{montreuil2025adversarial}, both targeted and untargeted attacks focus on the allocation policy, whereas in our setting adversaries can attack both the predictive and allocation policies. \end{remark}

-\section{Defending Against Attacks with Guarantees}
+\section{DEFENDING AGAINST ATTACKS WITH GUARANTEES}

 As previously discussed, current Learning-to-Defer approaches are highly sensitive to adversarial perturbations.
 This motivates the development of a formulation that explicitly incorporates adversarial robustness.
-Building on \citet{montreuil2025adversarialrobustnesstwostagelearningtodefer}, we generalize and extend the analysis to the one-stage L2D setting and introduce \emph{adversarially robust deferral losses} for both classification and regression.
+Building on \citet{montreuil2025adversarial}, we generalize and extend the analysis to the one-stage L2D setting and introduce \emph{outcome-wise adversarial deferral losses} for both classification and regression.